Deltares/SFINCS/docs/overview.rst

 * Modelling sea level rise and storm driven flooding for all SIDS globally

-* Modelling coastal flooding in Denmark
+* Modelling coastal and riverine flooding in Denmark

 * Modelling wave-driven flooding in Cuba